Produced by TheMediaDesk, ©2021, updated 2025

 And they "ebalon choun" ... ... and they... yeah, OK, we'll look at that one:

-Time out for Jewish insult
+A break for a Jewish insult

-... and they threw dust in the air.
+... and they "ebalon choun" (threw dust in the air).

-We see it from a relative of King Saul who threw dust in the air and rocks at David in 2 Samuel 16 : 13.
+We see it from a relative of King Saul who threw dust in the air and then rocks at David in 2 Samuel 16 : 13.
 Shimi both disapproved and was disgusted by David.
 And then there's more OT dust in Ezekiel 27 and Lamentations 2:10, perhaps instead of ashes.

 There is also New Testament flying dust in Acts 22:23 from the ranking Jewish officials who don't like what Paul is saying, and they were probably trying to distract everybody from his testimony.